Plains zebra: Introduced California population

 The plains zebra currently has a wild population in San Simeon, California.
 This population of 129 individuals, as of 2019, descended from the Hearst Castle, owned by William Randolph Hearst.
 Hearst was an American newspaper publisher and owned the Hearst Castle between 1919 and 1951 as his own personal property.
 In this property was a personal zoo, formally named the 'Hearst Castle of Comparative Zoology', and was once the largest private zoo in the world.
 Included in this zoo were areas where certain animals could free-roam in designated parts, and this included the ancestors of the current loose zebra population.
-In 1937, Heart encountered financial issues and had to dismantle the zoo.
-Although some animals to relocated to other zoos and private collectors, a number of animals were still left on parts of the property, even after the property was donated to the State of California in 1958.
-The zebra's left behind managed to slowly grow a present population and now freely roam in San Simeon without any enclosures.
+In 1937, Hearst encountered financial issues and had to dismantle the zoo.
+Although some animals were relocated to other zoos and private collectors, a number of animals were still left on parts of the property, even after the property was donated to the State of California in 1958.
+The zebras left behind managed to slowly grow a present population and now freely roam in San Simeon without any enclosures.
 This population now represents the largest wild zebra herd outside of Africa.
-Today this population acts as a toursist attraction with herds being visible along the east side of California State Route 1, settling from the Hearst Ranch south to the San Simeon Creek Road.
-The zebras can even be spotted living alongside the ranches cattle.
+Today this population acts as a tourist attraction with herds being visible along the east side of California State Route 1, settling from the Hearst Ranch south to the San Simeon Creek Road.
+The zebras can even be spotted living alongside the ranch's cattle.